CliMA/CalibrateEmulateSample.jl/docs/src/contributing.md

 - Improve documentation or comments if you found something hard to use;

 - Implement a new feature if you need it.
 We strongly encourage opening an issue to make sure the administrators are on board before opening a PR with an unsolicited feature addition.
+Examples could include implementing new [statistical emulators](@ref modular-interface), or implementing new data compression tools (beyond normalization, standardization and truncated SVD)

 ## Using `git`